oroinc/documentation/book/frontend_architecture.rst

         ];
     });

-This way, the disposed and a created controllers for each navigation action are instances of the same constructor, which exist in different lifecycles of the application.
+This way, the disposed and created controllers for each navigation action are instances of the same constructor, which exist in different lifecycles of the application.
 This ``PageController`` loads page content over ``PageModel`` and sends series of system events to notify the environment that the page content has changed.

 .. note::

-    The page update flow contain the following system events:
+    The page update flow contains the following system events:
      * page:beforeChange
      * page:request
      * page:update